2025 Louisiana Legislative Update

 Effective Date: August 1, 2025

-Act 23 – Drone Surveillance near Military Sites
+Act 23 – Use of Drones Near Military Sites

 Effective Date: August 1, 2025

-Act 140 – Cell Tracking Devices / Bail Agents
+Act 140 – Use of Cell Tracking Devices by Bail Agents

 Effective Date: August 1, 2025